denverprogrammer/SymfonyDocker/readme.md

 ## **Container Environment Variables:** ##
 Each nested folder in the docker folder matches the name of a container in docker-compose.
-Each of these folders have .env.dev and .env.test files container environment variables.
+Each of these folders have .env.dev and .env.test files containing environment variables.
 The env variables in .env.dev file can be overridden in the .env.test file.
 <table>
   <thead>
     <tr>